Beaumaris, Victoria: Education

+History

 Elementary education for Beaumaris children in the mid-1800s was provided by the closest 'common school'; a private school started by Frederick and Fanny Meeres in 1855 in a single-room wooden dwelling near the Cheltenham Railway Station.
 The school was first named the Beaumaris Wesleyan School.
 In 1863, it became a public school under the control of the National Schools Board, and in 1864, Henry Wells, George Beazley, and Samuel Munby were appointed by the Board to the 'Beaumaris School' on its committee.
 A Church of England Cheltenham school had also been established on 1 October 1854 in an area 25 minutes walk away and east of Point Nepean Road and north of Centre Dandenong Road.
 Due to their proximity in 1869, it was to be amalgamated with the 'Beaumaris' school, though the former raised religious objections.
 The Meeres school was relocated onto Crown Land in Charman Road, Cheltenham and in 1872 renamed Beaumaris Common School No. 84.
 Amongst several others for works in the city and suburbs, the lowest tender at £1055 from Mr George Evans of Ballarat, was publicly accepted in November 1877 by the Education Department for the construction of a brick school at the current site.
 There it continued as the 'Beaumaris' school until 1885, when it finally became State School No. 84 Cheltenham, the name it retains.

 As population in Beaumaris increased so came demands that a school be established within the suburb, so that small children would not need to walk 3.6 km to Charman Road.
 Subsequently, in May 1915, Beaumaris State School, no.3899, was opened for 41 pupils in the old hall built in the heyday of the 1880s land boom and situated between Martin Street and Bodley Street on the site currently occupied by Beaumaris Bowls Club.
 The 432sq. metre brick and timber theatre hall had an upper circle and rooms below the stage.
 The first teacher, from May 1915, was Mrs Fairlie Taylor (née Aidie Lilian Fairlam).

+Primary Education

+Beaumaris Primary School

-It moved in 1917 to its current site in Dalgetty Road as the population of the school grew.
-Beaumaris North Primary School first opened in 1959 followed by Stella Maris Primary School (Roman Catholic).
-Beaumaris High School, which opened in 1958, became the Beaumaris Campus of Sandringham College, catering to years 7–10, from 1988 until 2015.
-A new high school catering for years 7–12, Beaumaris Secondary College, was built on the same site at the corner of Reserve Road and Balcombe Road and opened in January 2018.
+The school moved in 1917 from Bodley Street to its current site in Dalgetty Road as the population of the school grew.
+In 2024 Beaumaris Primary school was centre of a inquiry into historical child sexual abuse offences in the 1960s and 1970s.
+In 2025, the school principal was David Tapp, and 263 female and 305 male students were enrolled with 7 percent of students having English as an additional language.

-Beaumaris Primary School administration building and some of the classrooms were damaged by fire in 1994.